 If you dream of working with children but don’t fancy a full-time career as a teacher, or don’t want to work in mainstream education, tutoring is a flexible alternative that allows you to choose how you teach, from your timetable to your chosen age group.

-If you’re well qualified in a core subject such as Maths, English or Science, you may be able to offer assistance as a tutor for school-aged students – many parents will seek additional tutoring for children struggling in school, giving you the chance to support a child at a crucial time in their education.
+If you’re well qualified in a core subject such as Maths, English or Science, you may be able to offer assistance as a tutor for school-aged students – many parents will seek additional tutoring for children struggling in school with companies such as Tutor Hunt, giving you the chance to support a child at a crucial time in their education.

 There are even EFL courses for those who want to teach English as a foreign language – check these out via FutureLearn.